Land, climate and vegetation

 The peaks and their surrounding ring-plain of volcanic debris sit on mudstones and sandstones.
 These rocks rise to the surface east of the Taranaki Fault, forming the rugged inland hill country that meets with the Whanganui River watershed in the east.
 To the north and south of the region are fertile coastal terraces with light, sandy soils.

-Around 8 metres of rain falls annually on Mt Taranaki, so more than 365 turbulent, fast-flowing rivers flow from the mountain in a radial pattern across the volcanic ring-plain.
+Around 8 metres of rain falls annually on Mt Taranaki, and more than 365 turbulent, fast-flowing rivers flow from the mountain in a radial pattern across the volcanic ring-plain.
 The rivers that rise in the eastern hill country – the Waitara and the Whenuakura – have lower gradients and are more sluggish and silt-laden.

 Humans have permanently changed the ecology of Taranaki.
 Large areas of native forest have been cleared and dozens of native plant and animal species have been eliminated or greatly reduced in numbers.
 The forests were replaced by pastures of ryegrass and clover for dairy farming, which became the economic basis of Taranaki.